 Few network administrators know the precise types and quantity of hardware deployed in their corporations.
-A recent survey by Forrester Research found that over 50% of Fortune 1000 MIS managers feel inventory management "urgently needs a fix."
+A recent survey by Forrester Research found that more than 50 percent of Fortune 1000 IS managers feel inventory management "urgently needs a fix."
 In future versions of Windows, all hardware configuration and status information will be stored in the Windows Registry.
-This information will be available locally via the Registry API's and remotely over RPC.
-Vendors of management tools can then write applications to gather inventory information from Windows desktops across the organization.
+This information will be available locally via the Registry APIs and remotely over RPC.
+Vendors of management tools can then write applications to gather inventory information from Windows-based desktops across the organization.